There are many possibilities with starting greenhouse gardening. But you may be wondering what vegetables you should grow in a greenhouse.

 Ensuring that you have proper lighting and use of heat mats to start seeds are some key tools to keep handy.

-For the warmer months, having proper ventilation and sometimes greenhouse fans are needed for growing success.
+For the warmer months, having proper ventilation, air circulation, and sometimes using greenhouse fans are needed for growing success.
 Because the greenhouse can become extremely hot and you’ll likely burn your plants without proper ventilation.

 Growing Based on the Seasons

 Knowing what types of food grows best based on the seasons will be helpful in planning out year round gardening in a greenhouse.